gkb/gkb.github.io/source/_posts/2013-11-08-how-to-get-painless-system-wide-gitignore.markdown

 it has the advance of being explicit, it adds one more file to the already large number of hidden files in my `$HOME` directory.
-On the other hand, the `$HOME/.config` can be used by other programs to store settings, and they do, thus saving you multiple entries in your home directory.
+On the other hand, the `$HOME/.config` is more general than git and is used by other programs to store settings, thus saving you multiple entries in your home directory.

 Here's a quote from the [man page for